 *Please note: California has recently changed their filing process and we’re currently working on updating this post to reflect the new changes with the new CDTFA process.
 An updating post is coming very soon, please subscribe to our blog to be notified when it is published.

-The California Department of Tax and Fee Administration doesn’t make it easy for online sellers to file sales tax.
-That’s one big reason why we created TaxJar.
-TaxJar’s state reports simplify the process.
-We wrote this post as a step-by-step guide for using TaxJar’s California local report to fill in the info you need to file your California sales tax return.
-Save hours on this tricky process!
+The California Department of Tax and Fee Administration doesn’t make it easy to file sales tax returns, which is why we created TaxJar.
+TaxJar’s state reports simplify the process of filing a return and can save you hours spent on managing sales tax.
+We wrote this post as a step-by-step guide for using TaxJar’s report to fill in the info you need to file your California sales tax return.

 What You’ll Need

-6) Enter your Gross Sales – Use the “Gross Sales” amount from your California state TaxJar report, ($34,605.00 in the example below.)
+Enter your Gross Sales – Use the “Gross Sales” amount from your California state TaxJar report.

 Choose the “Deductions” button:

-The enter the amount of “deductions” from your California state page:
+Then enter the amount of “deductions” from your California TaxJar Report state page: